TheCodingDojo/algorithms/src/recursion/intro-notes/intro.md

 - Primitive data types are passed into functions by value, or as a "copy"
   - i.e., if you pass a string that is in a var to 3 separate functions, each function gets it's own copy of the string, if the string is changed in one of the 3 functions, it is only being changed in that one place
-  - In some cases with recursion, using a primitive value parameter that you update in recursive function calls will cause a problem since the parameter exists as a copy in multiple recursive calls and therefore can be updated separately from one another and be out of sync.
+  - In some cases with recursion, using a primitive value parameter that you update in recursive function calls will cause a problem since the parameter exists as a copy in multiple recursive calls and therefore can be updated separately from one another and become out of sync.
-    - One solution to this is to save your recursively returned value into a variable before proceeding: `const result = myRecursiveFunction("some string");`
+    - One solution to this is to save your recursively returned value into a variable before proceeding: `const result = myRecursiveFunction();`
-    - Another solution to this is to put the primitive value parameter into an object or array and then use that as the parameter so that it is passed to functions via reference so that all functions refer to the same single object so if it is updated all pointers have that up-to-date data
+    - Another solution to this is to put the primitive value parameter into an object or array and then use that as the parameter so that it is passed to functions via reference so that all recursive functions refer to the same single object, so if it is updated, all pointers have that up-to-date data by reference.